PokemonAutomation/ComputerControl/Wiki/Programs/PokemonBDSP/EggAutonomous.md

 After the program finishes, go to the Switch Home to idle.

+### Game Language:

+The language you are playing in.
+This is required only if you are doing IV filtering via the [Actions Table](#actions-table).

 ### Bike Shortcut:

 This is the Dpad button that is used to quickly trigger the bike.